mirage-shakti-iitm/mirage-baremetal-riscv/README.md

 ### Build a kernel

 * Switch to ocaml4.07.0 compiler :
-`opam switch 4.07.0`
+`opam switch create 4.07.0`
 * Add my custom opam repository for esp32 packages:
-`opam repo add opam-cross-shakti git@github.com:mirage-shakti-iitm/opam-cross-shakti.git`
+`opam repo add opam-cross-shakti https://github.com/mirage-shakti-iitm/opam-cross-shakti.git`
 * Install mirage configuration tool.
 `opam install mirage`
 * Go in the unikernel directory that you want to run and type the following commands: